StackStorm/st2contrib/packs/email/README.md

 * ``download_attachments`` - True to download the attachment and store them in the datastore.
-* ``max_attachment_size`` - Maximum size of download attachment.
-If an attachment excedes this size it will be skipped and not downloaded.
+* ``max_attachment_size`` - Maximum size of download attachment bytes.
+If an attachment exceeds this size it will be skipped and not downloaded.
-* ``attachment_datastore_ttl`` - TTL for the attachment value which is stored in the datastore.
+* ``attachment_datastore_ttl`` - TTL in seconds for the attachment value which is stored in the datastore.

 If ``download_attachments`` attribute for a particular IMAP server is set to ``True``, attachments will be automatically downloaded and stored in the built-in datastore under